josealonso/Minimal-Proxy/README.md

 Although the contract clones are not upgradeable, the contracts inside **@openzeppelin/contracts-upgradeable** must be used.
 This is not done in this project, so **the Bank.sol contract is INCORRECT**.

 I'm working on a different project that uses this pattern properly.
+It's this one: https://github.com/ReleaseClub/contracts/tree/main/contracts